czbiohub-sf/protoSpaceJAM/protoSpaceJAM/precompute/README.md

 If instead you prefer downloading the precomputed gRNAs, following the instructions [here](https://github.com/czbiohub/protoSpaceJAM#download-and-unzip-pre-computed-data)

 ## Prerequisite
-All scripts and binary files in `protoSpaceJAM/utils` should be excutable
+All scripts and binary files in `protoSpaceJAM/utils` should be executable
 </br>

 ## Prepare genomes